jinzishuai/flutterfire-login/README.md

 ### Notes for Web

-- The code needs to set the `clientId` which is obtained from Firebase
+- The code needs to set the `clientId` in [index.html](web/index.html) which is obtained from Firebase
 - We need to run the web server at authorized javascript origins which normally is  http://localhost:5000 during testing
   - Run `flutter run -d chrome  --web-port 5000` to launch the app during testing
   - If testing remotely, we could build the web app and then launch it with `python -m http.server 5000`